Constitution

 Subsection D: In the event of a tie in an election, a second election shall be held within forty-eight hours between the two candidates.
 Write-ins will not be allowed on the run-off election ballot.
 Both candidates shall be notified.

-Subsection E: In an unopposed race, if no candidate receives 50% + 1 of the ballots cast, a run-off election will be held within forty-eight hours between the previously unopposed candidate and the write-in candidate receiving the largest number of votes, provided s/he accepts the nomination.
+Subsection E: In an unopposed race, if no candidate receives 50% + 1 of the ballots cast, a run-off election will be held within forty-eight hours between the previously unopposed candidate and the write-in candidate receiving the largest number of votes, provided she/he/they accept the nomination.
 Write-ins will not be allowed on the run-off election ballot.
 Adequate publicity of the proceedings shall be the responsibility of the Head of the Elections Board.

 Subsection F: In the event the write-in candidate receiving the greatest number of votes does not wish to participate in the run-off election or no write-in candidate is offered, the unopposed candidate shall take office for the term of one semester.
 A special election shall be held within the first three weeks of the next semester for that office.